Inside: The best products for biracial curly hair!

-I never use shampoo and most of the time I will wash/scrub their scalp with conditioner.
+I never use shampoo and most of the time I’ll wash/scrub their scalp with conditioner.

-But sometimes I will use this co-wash because I think their scalp needs to be cleaned of the product that is always in their hair.
+But sometimes I’ll use this co-wash because I think their scalp needs to be cleaned of the product that’s always in their hair.

 Conditioner probably does this by itself (since I scrub their scalp as well) but because this is in between a conditioner and shampoo, it just makes me feel like it is cleaning their scalp a little more!